How to Make a Toilet Flush Better. I hate Flushing Twice

 - Check if your toilet uses a float ball or float cup.

 - If your toilet uses a float cup, look for a long plastic screw adjacent to the float.
-Turn this screw counterclockwise with the screwdriver until the water level rises to 1 inch below the overflow tube.
+Turn this screw counterclockwise with the screwdriver until the water level rises 1 inch below the overflow tube.

 3. Adjust the Flapper Chain